It seems like the stars of the show when it comes to enhancing digestive health are pro and prebiotics.

 Natural Enzyme-Rich Foods

-I already mentioned that plant-based enzymes are generally recommended by dietitians, and here are six ways to get natural digestive enzymes into your gut.
+I already mentioned that dietitians generally recommend plant-based enzymes, and here are six ways to get natural digestive enzymes into your gut.

 1 - Pineapple